Byzantine Robust Cooperative Multi-Agent Reinforcement Learning as a Bayesian Game

 \section{Algorithm}

-In this section, we explain how to find the \emph{ex interim} RMPBE in Definition \ref{expost}.
+In this section, we explain how to find the optimal solution in Definition \ref{expost}.
 We start by defining the robust Harsanyi-Bellman equation, an update rule of value function which converges to a fixed point.
 Then, we develop a two-timescale actor-critic algorithm that considers belief of others' type, which ensures almost sure convergence under assumptions in stochastic approximation theory.